snayfach/MIDAS/docs/species.md

-## Overview
+## Metagenomic species profiling
-Use HS-BLASTN to map metagenomic reads to a panel of 15 universal, single-copy marker genes (88K total genes).
+Use HS-BLASTN to map metagenomic reads to a panel of 15 universal, single-copy marker genes.
 These alignments are used to estimate the coverage and relative abundance of 5,952 bacterial species.
 Required for downstream steps if selecting species based on their coverage or relative abundance.
 If you already have a list of species ids that you're interested, this step can be skipped.